-3.2.8 The Scoping Report has now been followed by the production of an Environmental Report which is on public display with the Draft Plan.
-For a period of six weeks.
-The Environmental Report includes the identification, prediction, evaluation and mitigation of potential impacts of the proposed strategy.
+3.2.8 The Scoping Report was followed by the production of an Environmental Report which was on public display with the Draft Plan for a period of six weeks.
+Table 3.1 sets out the consultation responses received.
+The Manager's Report details how these comments influence the Proposed Amendments.